Bellman filtering and smoothing for state-space models: Parameter estimation by likelihood approximation

-While the above decomposition is valid for any $\bm{\alpha}_t\in \mathbb{R}^m$, the resulting expression is not a computable quantity, as $\bm{\alpha}_t$ remains unknown.
-It is practical to evaluate the expression at the Bellman-filtered state estimate $\bm{a}_{t|t}$, such that, by swapping the order of the last two terms, we obtain
+While the above decomposition is valid for any $\bm{\alpha}_t\in \mathbb{R}^m$, the resulting expression is not a computable quantity, as the true latent state $\bm{\alpha}_t$ remains unknown.
+It is practical to evaluate the expression at the Bellman-filtered state $\bm{a}_{t|t}$ and swap the order of the last two terms, such that